Everyone

 Because KISD has 7 school board members, Texas law requires a minimum of 5 single-member districts.

-A 6-1 system is a compromise between the minimum and maximum number of single-member districts.
+A 6-1 system is a compromise between the minimum and maximum number of single-member districts possible.

 And most people are familiar with the 6-1 idea.
 In Texas, we elect our legislators from single-member districts, but we elect our governor at large.